woman checking if loans affecting mortgage

 Any debts aside from the mortgage will play a significant role in how the provider views your application.
 Since you're already using a portion of your income to pay off other debts, you have less income available to put toward a mortgage.

-Simply Applying May Impact Your Mortgage Eligibility
+Applying For A Loan Can Impact Your Mortgage Eligibility

-All this sort of financial activity leaves a stamp on your credit file, resulting in lenders seeing it when they assess your mortgage submission.
-The following financial aids, in particular, harm your mortgage affordability:
+This sort of financial activity leaves a stamp on your credit file, resulting in lenders seeing it when they assess your mortgage submission.
+So, the impact of loans on mortgage application can affect approval.

 • Credit card;